MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/cordova.md

 * **mfp:languagePreferences:** Default language for client sdk system messages (en, fr, es)

 ### Editing MobileFirst settings in config.xml
-The MobileFirst Developer CLI can be used to edit the above settings with the command:
+The MobileFirst CLI can be used to edit the above settings with the command:

 ```bash
 mfpdev app config